What is bronchiolitis ?

-Bronchiolitis is a viral infection of the lungs, which causes the bronchioles to swell, making breathing difficult.
-It occurs most often in children under age 2 during winter and early spring.
+Bronchiolitis is a viral infection of the lungs that causes a narrowing of the airways of the lungs (bronchioles), making breathing difficult.
+It occurs most often in children under age two during winter and early spring.
 The most common causes of bronchiolitis are the influenza virus and Respiratory Syncytial Virus (RSV).

 What are the signs of bronchiolitis?

 - loss of appetite

 Antibiotics are not usually prescribed to treat this condition.
 Bronchiolitis is caused by a virus and must be allowed to run its course.

 Your child’s doctor should evaluate any illness that complicates your child’s breathing.
 Wheezing and tight breathing may become worse for 2-3 days and then begin to improve.
 The wheezing can last approximately 7 days, and the cough about 14 days.